Garmin eTrex Legend HCx review

 - A consumer-written Garmin Legend HCx reviews have been posted at CNet too.

-review has been posted by a customer at REI.com (click the review tab).
+- Garmin eTrex Legend HCx GPS reviews have also been posted at REI.com (click the review tab).

 - About.com reviews the Garmin Legend HCx, giving it a 4 out of 5 star rating.